Women in Music

-In recognition of Women’s History Month, USC Thornton honors the talents, accomplishments and experiences of its female students, alumni, faculty and staff.
+In recognition of Women’s History Month, USC Thornton celebrates women in music, honoring the talents, accomplishments and experiences of its female students, alumni, faculty and staff.

 At the USC Thornton School of Music, female students, faculty, staff and alumni are constantly blazing new trails and opening new doors, all while being authentically themselves – even in areas typically dominated by men.
 To honor the contributions of this important group within Thornton’s community, read this retrospective review of what Thornton’s talented women have been up to within the span of a single year: